 Unified Selenium API Automation Framework

-In Unified Selenium API Automation Framework all objects that will be used to perform actions will be identified and grouped under different nodes, in an xml file.
-Updating the locator in xml file will reflect changes in all the areas the locator is referred.
-The advantage of this framework is ease of maintenance.
+In Unified Selenium API Automation Framework all objects that will be used to perform actions will be identified and grouped under different nodes, in an XML file.
+Updating the locator in the XML file will reflect changes in all the areas the locator is referred to.
+The advantage of this framework is the ease of maintenance.

 - API is modeled after human language – If it looks like a button, we call it a button, regardless of implementation

-- Test code does not use locators verbatim – Locators are aliased through .xml file
+- Test code does not use locators verbatim – Locators are aliased through the .xml file

 - usAPI exposes locators by UI element type – E.g., button, link, tab, tree node, etc.